 Cain can silence his brother’s voice, but he cannot silence the voice of his blood.
 There is the voice/witness of words and there is the voice/witness of deeds.
 When words are no longer possible, a “voice” will still call attention to deeds that have occurred and the need to account for them.
 In the end it is this “voice” that is more powerful than any words and rings out through the generations.

-Rabbi Bruce Kadden is the rabbi at Temple Beth El in Tacoma, Washington.
+At the time of this writing in 2012, Rabbi Bruce Kadden was the rabbi at Temple Beth El in Tacoma, Washington.
 Rabbi Kadden and his wife, Barbara Binder Kadden, RJE, have written extensively in the area of Jewish education, including co-authoring three books: Teaching Mitzvot: Concepts, Values and Activities; Teaching Tefilah: Insights and Activities on Prayer; and Teaching Jewish Life Cycle: Traditions and Activities.
 Barbara also co-authored the book, Teaching Torah: A Treasury of Insights and Activities.

 In the kabbalistic tradition, words and letters have tremendous power beyond what we might imagine.
 The kabbalists point out that in all languages, letters have symbolic power, and so chaise, the French word for “chair” is made up of the letters that represent “chair.”
 This is true with almost all languages.
 Letters and words have representational power.